 A roadway must already be classified, at minimum, as a planned or existing Minor Collector in an urban area or Major Collector in a rural area to be eligible for federal funds.
 The table below shows the roadway functional class hierarchy.

 Functional Classification Maps

 EWG has developed maps for the city of St. Louis and the seven counties in the St. Louis region.
-The newest revisions to the Missouri and Illinois Roadway Functional Classification maps received FHWA approval in February and March of 2018 and have been provided below to bring applicants up to date on recent changes.
+The newest revisions to the Missouri and Illinois Roadway Functional Classification maps received FHWA approval in August of 2019 and have been provided below to bring applicants up to date on recent changes.

 Functional Classification Revisions

 EWG periodically revises the functional classification system in the St. Louis region to reflect the changing conditions brought on by regional development, changes to urban boundaries, and FHWA guidelines updates.
 There are two ways that EWG revises the functional classification system: